guardrails-ai/guardrails/docs/using_llms.md

 guard = Guard()

 stream_chunk_generator = guard(
 	prompt="How many moons does Jupiter have?",
     model="gpt-4o",
-    stream=True
+    stream=True,
 )

 for chunk in stream_chunk_generator